-Brandon’s debut album, “LET’S PLAY!” (available April 12, 2019) features veteran musicians Ben Wolfe on bass, Donald Edwards on drums and special guest Marcus Strickland on tenor saxophone.
-“LET’S PLAY!”, with three originals compositions and six standards, is inspired by pianists Brandon considers his heroes – Thelonious Monk, McCoy Tyner and Herbie Hancock – and is imbued with pure love and joy for the tradition of jazz music.
+Brandon recently released his debut album, “LET’S PLAY!” to rave reviews garnering four stars from Downbeat Magazine and reaching number seven on the Jazz Week charts.
+“LET’S PLAY!” features veteran musicians Ben Wolfe on bass, Donald Edwards on drums and special guest Marcus Strickland on tenor saxophone.
+The album has three original compositions and six standards and is inspired by pianists Brandon considers his heroes -Thelonious Monk, McCoy Tyner and Herbie Hancock.
+“LET’S PLAY!” is imbued with pure love and joy for the tradition of jazz music.

-Brandon was named Downbeat Magazine’s 2018 Student Music Awards winner for Jazz Soloist and Outstanding Original Composition.
-He’s also performed at TEDxYouth@Miami, TEDxBocaRaton and TEDxCoconutGrove.
+In both 2019 and 2018, Brandon was named Downbeat Magazine’s Student Music Awards winner in the Jazz Soloist and Outstanding Original Composition categories.

 Through his love for music, Brandon has helped raise funds and awareness for various charitable organizations including Jazz Foundation of America, Israel Bonds, Jack Nicklaus Children’s Hospital, Debbie’s Dream Foundation: Curing Stomach Cancer and City of Hope.